smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 A derived table has three characteristics:
 1) Defined in the `FROM` clause
 2) Surrounded in parenthesis
-3) Has a table alias.
+3) Has a table alias

 Here is an example of a derived table in SQL.